-4. Slave mode to LTC with Chase.
+4. Slave mode to LTC with Chase (not available in Native Sync Mode).
 Playback is triggered by timecode; thereafter SADiE's audio clock is derived from the speed of the LTC.
 To do this, SADiE must be in internal clock, recording analog only, and "Slave Mode" should be set to "Chase Lock".